 Data breaches are serious problem and they don't just affect big corporations.
 Increasingly, small businesses are being hit by this expensive cyber threat.

 One of the biggest problems with determining the true impact of a data breach is that a significant portion of the financial costs are hidden.
 In reality, the direct damages as a result of an attack are almost always less than the hidden damages.
-The trusted professional services consultancy Deloitte recently determined that up to 90% of a cyber attacks total costs were hidden in an analysis titled “Beneath the Surface of a Cyberattack.”
-These “hidden” costs, they claim, can accumulate for years after an attack or breach and often include hard-to-measure effects like brand and reputational damage, decreased confidence in the victimized company’s ability to competently deliver its offering, or increased costs associated with debt financing.
-As a result, Deloitte claims that currently accepted financial estimates surrounding cyber attacks and data breaches are greatly undervalued.
+The trusted professional services consultancy Deloitte recently determined that up to 90% of cyber-attacks total costs were hidden in an analysis titled “Beneath the Surface of a Cyber-Attack.”
+These “hidden” costs, they claim, can accumulate for years after an attack or breach and often include hard-to-measure effects like the brand and reputational damage, decreased confidence in the victimized company’s ability to competently deliver its offering or increased costs associated with debt financing.
+As a result, Deloitte claims that currently accepted financial estimates surrounding cyber-attacks and data breaches are greatly undervalued.

 Example Data Breach Costs